jadjoubran/laravel5-angular-material-starter/readme.md

 Follow these simple steps:

-If you don't have composer (composer --version to make sure that you have it), you can install it using this command `npm install -g getcomposer` thanks to [getcomposer](https://github.com/jadjoubran/getcomposer)
+If you don't have composer (`composer --version` to make sure that you have it), you can install it using this command `npm install -g getcomposer` thanks to [getcomposer](https://github.com/jadjoubran/getcomposer)

-* Clone the repository
+* `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git`
 * `npm install -g gulp bower`
 * `composer install`
 * `npm install`